 Yep, I drove all the way to Flagstaff Arizona for this rusting, twisted hunk of junk drill rig.
 It started out it’s life in 1927 as one of the first cable tool rigs that were all metal . . . mostly.
 You ol’ timers might recognize the motor as a Model A Ford motor.
 When I arrived to pick this up, I took a picture of it and e-mailed to my son in California.
 He called me back immediately and said, “Dad, PLEASE don’t tell me you are going to want to rebuild this!”

-January 2015: My Buddy ‘Tasmanian’ John is currently teaching our missionary friends how to drill with this machine in Bali.
-I’ve GOT to go and find the rest of these pictures.
+January 2015: My Buddy ‘Tasmanian’ John went to teach our missionary friends how to drill with this machine in Bali.